Home

 ~~ 2:130-131, The Qur'an

 If the above ayats were fed into ChatGPT, unlike the heart of that old woman, it will tear its hair out trying to get at their meaning.
-Indeed, some very eminent members of mankind have spent 1,400 years fishing for the meaning of that corpus of ayats which describes the way the world ought to work.
-While it eluded many an analytical, rational and logical minds, it entered, as if by magic, the heart of Kabir, who had simply to do nought but be borne to be fully sorted, without the aid of any psychedelic drugs, inertia-sustaining machines, anti-depressants, or even the intoxication of liquor.
+Indeed, some very eminent members of mankind have spent 1,400 years fishing for the meaning of that corpus of ayats which describes the way the mankind ought to behave.
+While it may elude many an analytical, rational and logical minds, it entered, as if by magic, the heart of Kabir, who had simply to do nought but be borne to be fully sorted, without the aid of any psychedelic drugs, inertia-sustaining machines, anti-depressants, or even the intoxication of liquor.

 If my line of thinking is correct, then it is a mistake to think that there is a body of propositions which can be rightly labelled "religious knowledge", in a sense even remotely analogous to scientific knowledge.
 Unlike 'religious knowledge' there may indeed be 'religious wisdom', but if there is, it is to be found embodied in the lives of religious people, and as with philosophical wisdom, cannot be defined in a set of propositions but is embodied in practice.
 Unlike knowledge, wisdom is thus spared the indignity of becoming a commodity."